stevearrants/style/docs/structurecontent.md

 right.

 Put the most important information in the first two paragraphs.
 That's the section users are most likely to read.
-In journalism, this technique is called the "inverted pyramid."

 Break up text
 -------------